Saturday, January 15, 2022

 By Julia Quinn

-Since my final book for 2021 was the ultra-masculine Razorblade Tears, I might as well kick off 2022 with ultra-feminine The Duke and I (better known as Bridgerton).
+Since my final book for 2021 was the ultra-masculine Razorblade Tears, I might as well kick off 2022 with the ultra-feminine The Duke and I (better known as Bridgerton).

 Truth be known, I had already watched the popular Netflix series not long after it debuted in December 2020.
 Yet I couldn’t bring myself to post the actual Bridgerton cover featuring the two main stars of the show.
-That version was lent to me by a friend who enjoys mainstream fiction because I told her I had watched Bridgerton.
-So let this be known that I did not voluntarily seek out a Julia Quinn novel!
+That version was unsolicitedly lent to me by a friend who enjoys mainstream fiction because I told her I had watched Bridgerton.

 If Razorblade Tears was the equivalent of having a bloody rare steak at a roadside diner, The Duke & I was like eating cotton candy at the fair - delightful at first, but you soon tire of its cloying sweetness and end up throwing the rest away.
 I’m perfectly fine with reading a romance that's insubstantial as spun sugar, but what galled me was that Jill Barnett blurb on the cover hailing Julia Quinn as “truly our contemporary Jane Austen”.
 Jesus bloody Christ on a cross.
 If Quinn is truly today’s Jane Austen, the future of fiction is in serious trouble indeed.